 (d) The Board in its Procedures Guide shall prescribe specific ranking of project priorities.
+The Board may convene an advisory committee to assist in the review grant project requests.

-(4) Policies:
+(4) Policies

 (a) It is the policy of the Board to encourage applicants to make use of matching funds.
 As a part of this policy, applicants will be encouraged to seek other sources of matching monies and/or to provide some form of local contribution.
 This local share may be a "hard" match of dollars and/or a "soft" match of administrative, design, labor, and engineering services.
 The Board recognizes that, in some instances, this local share may be beyond the applicant's capabilities.
 In such cases, the Board may provide a grant covering the full project costs.
 The availability of matching funds and/or local participation, while not the primary factor in considering a grant application, will be examined as one aspect of the project in the decision-making process.
 The Board in its Procedures Guide shall develop a general policy on applicant matching funds.